Skip to main content

 import {AdvancedStrings} from "@evvm/testnet-contracts/library/utils/AdvancedStrings.sol";

-import {P2PSwapHashUtils} from "@evvm/testnet-contracts/library/signature/P2PSwapHashUtils.sol";
+import {P2PSwapHashUtils} from "@evvm/testnet-contracts/library/utils/signature/P2PSwapHashUtils.sol";

 // Step 1: Generate hash payload